 Scientists from the Max Planck Institute have succeeded in performing high-resolution spectroscopy and microscopy on individual rare earth ions in a crystal, opening the door to future possibilities for storing and processing quantum information.

 A promising material is lining itself up as a candidate for a quantum memory.
 A team at the Max Planck Institute for the Science of Light in Erlangen is the first to succeed in performing high-resolution spectroscopy and microscopy on individual rare earth ions in a crystal.
-With the aid of ingenious laser and microscopy technology they determined the position of triply charged positive praseodymium atoms (Pr3+) in an yttrium orthosilicate to within a few nanometers and investigated their weak interaction with light.
+With the aid of ingenious laser and microscopy technology, they determined the position of triply charged positive praseodymium atoms (Pr3+) in a yttrium orthosilicate to within a few nanometers and investigated their weak interaction with light.
 In addition to its impact on fundamental studies, the work may make an important contribution to the quantum computers of the future because the ions investigated are suitable for storing and processing quantum information.

 Around the globe, numerous researchers are working on components for the quantum computers of the future, which will be able to process information significantly faster than today.
 The key elements of these super-computers include quantum systems with optical properties similar to those of an atom.
 This is why many researchers are currently focusing their attention on different systems such as light-emitting crystal defects (“color centers”) in diamond or on semiconductor quantum dots.
 However, so far there has been no ideal solution.
 “Some of the light sources lose their brightness or flicker in an uncontrollable way,” explains Vahid Sandoghdar, who heads the Nano-Optics Department at the Max Planck Institute for the Science of Light in Erlangen.
 “Others are greatly affected by the environment into which they are embedded.”

 Researchers observe the signals of an individual ion